Bronx Lawyers Advocating for Victims of Serious Burn Injuries in NYC

 Contact a Knowledgeable Accident Attorney in the Bronx Today

-Clients of the Jesse Minc Personal Injury Law benefit from more than a team of experienced and skilled injury lawyers.
+Jesse Minc’s clients benefit from the combined experience of his team of experienced and skilled injury lawyers, who have recovered tens of millions of dollars for burn injury victims over the years.
 We also provide a staff of investigators, paralegals, and other professionals with extensive knowledge in a wide range of areas to ensure that your case is properly investigated and prosecuted from the time we first accept it until a settlement is reached or a jury verdict is obtained in court.
 We have access to a network of experts in fields like medicine, safety, engineering, and forensics, who can help investigate your claim and prepare a thorough case for you.
 All of these services are available to our clients at no initial cost.
 We pay all of the costs of preparing your case for trial.
 You are under no obligation to pay us back unless we win your case and recover money for you, whether by jury verdict or settlement.
 Call us today at (718) 354-8000 or contact us online to schedule a free, no-obligation consultation with our team of burn injury lawyers